reduce-algebra/reduce-algebra/common-lisp/README.md

 Better error handling.

-Implement a proper Lisp init function and dump an executable file.
+Implement a proper Lisp init function (and possibly dump an executable file).

 Replace shell scripts with Common Lisp code to build REDUCE portably?

-Make SL-on-CL lower case and stop downcasing in the print functions.
-(Internal functions could remain upper case.)
-This would solve the problem that prettyprinted strings are downcased and avoid the need for a couple of ugly print-case related hacks.
-With SBCL, this will probably cause problems with a few key symbols, such as NIL, T, LAMBDA, QUOTE, as it does with Emacs Lisp, so I'm not too eager to try it.
-(Could translate nil to '().)
-However, this should be straightforward with CLISP, which provides a lower-case "modern" version of Common Lisp.
+Make SL-on-CL lower case on SBCL.

 Allow REDUCE to be run with a current directory other than the build directory.

-Improve support for the noncore packages &ndash; **work currently in progress**.
+Improve support for the few remaining noncore packages that do not run.